sendgrid/docs/source/Integrate/Partners/WindowsAzure.md

 ![cors]({{root_url}}/images/azure_14.png)

-Add your changes via .git and push to Azure.
+Add your changes via git and push to Azure.

 Now your website, mobile service and SendGrid account are all in harmony on Windows Azure.
 You could stop here, but to see the real power of Mobile Services, you’ll want to create a native mobile application.